phastmike/IDx/README.md

 - Improved ID tryout by averaging instead of a single ctcss detection

 ## Implementation

+The controller it's very basic, it checks CTCSS/C4FM pin for activity on the repeater and also counts 10 minutes to ID.
+Reaching time to ID it will wait for a, user defined, small amount of seconds without any activty on the repeater input.
+Any activity will reset that counter, so the controller holds the ID transmition up to that point where it will play the ID and start counting again.

+In this project we decided to go along with micropython.

 The advantage of using the Pico and specially the Python SDK is that the filesystem is already there amongst others.